a-t-richard/AI-Responsibility-in-Healthcare/README.md

 to these use case.
 Propositions that identify these hidden problems and propose solutions are welcomed.

-## USE CASE 1: Patient triage
+## USE CASE: Patient triage in emergency

 A main problematic in emergency departments is patient triage.
-Clinicians in these departments have continously to prioritize patient over other depending on several variables.
+Clinicians in these departments have to continously prioritize patient over other depending on several variables.
 This prioritization is crucial and a mistake can lead to medical errors or death.